The eternal question is whether BFRE is safe? The simple answer is Yes, particularly with Fit Cuffs®

-We recommend to either use our algorithmic pressure recommendation or a percentage of Limb Occlusion Pressure (LOP).
+We recommend to either use our algorithmic pressure at Fit Cuffs Training or a percentage (40-80%) of Limb Occlusion Pressure (LOP).

-When Fit Cuffs is used with the proper precautions and safety measures, it is highly effective at augmenting the physiological adaptations to conventional strength and aerobic training in all populations regardless of age or training status.
+When Fit Cuffs is utilized with the proper precautions and safety measures, it is highly effective at augmenting the physiological adaptations to low-load resistance and aerobic training in all populations regardless of age or training status.

 Though, there are rare cases where one should not use BFR i.e. absolute contraindications, but in reality, most contraindications are relative, that is why the accumulated amount of frailty for a person is vital.